OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Gamma Detector

+**This is the latest hardware revision 3.0.
+For older revisions, please have a look at the [other branches](https://github.com/OpenGammaProject/Open-Gamma-Detector/branches).**

-**This project is on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I also post project updates and other announcements!**
+**This project is also on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer), where I post important project updates and other announcements!**

 Open hardware for a hackable scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal and a silicon photomultiplier (SiPM).
 Extremely affordable design for a DIY gamma spectroscopy setup with a total parts cost of under around 200 USD.